duneanalytics/docs/docs/reference/v1-sunsetting.md

 As a result we have started decommissioning blockchains on V1 as we transition to V2 as our primary platform.

+Once a chain is commissioned, queries referncing the V1 version won't be editable anymore until you log in and select DuneV2 from the data explorer drop down to re-run them as V2 queries.

-Here's the order in which we plan to decommission chains on V1:
+Here's an estimate of the **order** and **dates** by which we plan to **decommission chains** on V1:

 - BSC (decommission by Jan 31st 2023, extended from Dec 14th due to community feedback)
 - Polygon (decommission by Jan 31st 2023, extended from Dec 21st due to community feedback)
-- Optimism (decommission TBD - estimate kickoff Q1 2023)
+- Optimism (decommission completion date TBD, decomission process started Jan 2023)
-- xDai (decommission TBD - estimated kickoff Q1 2023)
+- xDai (decommission completion date TBD, decomission process started Jan 2023)
 - Ethereum (decommission TBD - estimate kickoff Q1 2023)

 Please also note: